jpt25/os_project1/devlog.md

 9. only take valid inputs of commands

 This project has been stressful, yet enjoyful as it comes to a close.
 Thank You!

+10/18 2:00 PM
+Coming back today, I have been touching up the project while adding the read me, now complete.